jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.2 Chipset DMA Cycles

 The Amiga chipset accesses the chipset RAM via direct memory access (DMA).
-The chipset accesses SDRAM as a 16 bit port.
+The chipset accesses SDRAM as a 16-bit port.
 Because the AmigaPCI chipset SDRAM is a 32 bit port, the chipset data access is directed to either the low word or high word of the two words available by considering the Agnus column address DRA0 bit.
 The chipset DMA cycle does not adhear to the MC68000 bus transfer timing.
 The chipset DMA cycle spans two 7MHz clock cycles for writes and three 7MHz clock cycles for reads.
 The process is as follows:

 1) The chipset asserts DMAL on the rising edge of C3 to request direct memory access (DMA).
 2) Agnus asserts _DBR on the falling edge of C1 to indicate a chipset DMA cycle is in progress.